Allow all LGBTI people to live in freedom with self-respect and dignity

 Forbidden Colours is the first LGBTI fund hosted by the King Baudouin Foundation, founded in 1976 by the late King of the Belgians, Baudouin.

-The selection and follow-up of projects is carefully implemented by a committee composed of the representatives of the King Baudouin Foundation, the founders of Forbidden Colours and 3 external advisers.
+The selection and follow-up of projects is carefully implemented by the Management Committee composed of the representatives of the King Baudouin Foundation, the founders of Forbidden Colours and 3 external advisers.

 Every donation of at least “40€” is tax deductable.